 Difference Between CFA vs CFP

-Chartered Financial Analyst (CFA) and Chartered Financial Planner (CFP) CFP and CFA are both prestigious certifications in their respective fields.
-If you want a kick start in the finance industry you must be confused between these two exams.
+Chartered Financial Analyst (CFA) and Chartered Financial Planner (CFP) both prestigious certifications in their respective fields.
+If you want a kick start in the finance industry, you must be confused between these two exams.
 Both of these exams are gateways in the field of finance.
 CFA and CFP are unique in their own ways.
-As both of these require a lot of time, money and energy So, before selecting one, have a thorough look at both of these exams and decide what suits you the best.
+As both of these require a lot of time, money, and energy So, before selecting one, have a thorough look at both of these exams and decide what suits you the best.

 Head to Head differences Between CFA vs CFP (Infographics)